-Whether you're dealing with an injury you sustained in an accident or you've been diagnosed with long-term health problems (chronic pain, black lung, etc.) caused by working in a coal mine, our aggressive Pennsylvania coal mining injury attorneys can help you get the money you deserve.
+Whether you’re dealing with an injury you sustained in an accident or you’ve been diagnosed with long-term health problems (chronic pain, black lung, and more) caused by working in a coal mine, our aggressive Pennsylvania coal mining injury attorneys can help you get the money you deserve.

 Construction Site Accidents